PajoHack/rock-paper-scissors-lizard-spock/README.md

 - Squashed Bugs

    - On smaller screens the game icons were not shown on the screen.
 Adding a media query rule to reduce the size solved the problem.
    - I originally had a background image that did not contrast with the game area and was distracting.
-It was an image of outter space.
+It was an image of outer space.
 I replaced it with a cleaner looking background which compliments the game area.

 - Unfixed Bugs